hpc/charliecloud/doc/ch-image.rst

 Other container implementations typically use build caches based on overlayfs, or fuse-overlayfs in unprivileged situations (configured via a "storage driver").
-This works by creating a new tmpfs for each instruction, layered atop the previous instruction's tmpfs using overlayfs.
+This works by creating a new tmpfs for each instruction, layered atop the previous instruction’s tmpfs using overlayfs.
 Each layer can then be tarred up separately to form a tar-based diff.

 The Git-based cache has two advantages over the overlayfs approach.
 First,